 In 2004, while Redman was transitioning away from the chess program to devote more time to research, he saw the perfect replacement in Jim Stallings, a fellow board member of nonprofit Dallas-Area-Chess-In-Schools.
 Stallings, an expert chess player with a background in sales, was chosen for his drive.

 “Jim was full of new ideas and new energy,” recalls Redman.

-Stallings has taken the team to international prominence; under his guidance, the UT Dallas chess team has won the Transatlantic Cup three times, the Final Four of Chess twice and the Pan American Intercollegiate Championship four times.
+Stallings has taken the team to international prominence; under his guidance, the UT Dallas chess team has won the Transatlantic Cup three times, the Final Four of Chess six times and the Pan American Intercollegiate Championship ten times.

 Creating the future of the chess program

 The UT Dallas chess program will continue to recruit top chess player scholars from around the U.S. and beyond.
 International matches are part of the program’s growth strategy.